RobinWeiler/RV/README.md

 You can either run RV directly or call it from within your own Python script.

+### Performance

+We highly recommend downsampling data before plotting, as this will have a big impact on the overall performance and usability of RV.
+This can be done using the parameter in the "Resampling rate" field of the "Preprocessing" window (e.g. to three times the lowpass-filter parameter, which is the default).
+Note that resampling will only be used for plotting and does not affect the sampling frequency of the data saved in the end.

+To further speed up the performance, we recommend segmenting the recording (e.g., into 60-second segments, which is the default).
+This can be changed through the "Segments (in seconds)" field of the same window.
+If this field is left empty, the entire signal will be plotted.

 ### Running RV directly

 If you want to run RV as a stand-alone application, simply run the "RV.py" file, or the "run_RV_NB.ipynb" Jupyter Notebook, in the RV directory, and make sure your EEG files are located in the "data" directory.